First steps to start using the adapter

 PCB: this can have a 7mm extension under the ESP antenna.
 The extension is from production and is kept for safer transport.
 Should it get in the way, it can simply be broken away downwards e.g. with a pincers.

-- middle LED: this is either green only or yellow-green.
+middle LED: this is either green only or yellow-green.

-All these aspects have no influence on the operation of the adapter.
+Except for the extension (for WIFI only), these aspects have no influence on the operation of the adapter.

 Flash adapter

-The firmware can be flashed and also updated by using a web browser supporting Web Serial .
+The firmware can always be flashed and also updated by using a web browser supporting Web Serial .

 Just follow the steps on the firmware page.